 U.S. Headquarters: Owensboro, Kentucky

-Applicable assets*: Based in the Midwest, Sterett’s fleet consists of dual-lane and platform trailers for super-load moves as well as a segment of flatbed and open-deck trailers for smaller hauls.
+Applicable assets*: Based in the Midwest, Sterett’s fleet consists of dual-lane and platform trailers for super-load moves and a segment of flatbed and open-deck trailers for smaller hauls.

 Year Established: 1968